Qudit entanglers using quantum optimal control: Numerical Methods

 We define one layer of the control as consisting of a pair of local SU$(d)$ gates followed by the entangling Hamiltonian for a time $t_j$.
 The total number of free parameters for a CPhase gate is $d^2(d^2+1)/2$, as follows from Eq.~(\ref{eq:effective_parameters_unitary}) for a symmetric gate in $\mathrm{SU}(d^2)$.
-Thus, the minimum number of layers one requires to obtain the CPhase gate is given as
+Thus, the minimum number of layers required to obtain the CPhase gate is given by

-In practice, we find that one needs more than this minimum to implement the target unitary gate with high fidelity as this improves the optimization landscape for gradient ascent~\cite{larocca2018quantum}.
-The numerical results for the minimum number of layers needed in the system are given in Table~(\ref{tab:Lie_group_asymmetric}) for the cases of $d=3,5,$ and $d=7$.
+The numerical results for the minimum number of layers needed in the system are given in Table~\ref{tab:Lie_group_asymmetric} for the cases of $d=3,5,$ and $d=7$.
+In practice, we find that one needs more than this minimum number of layers to implement the target unitary gate with high fidelity.
+This improves the optimization landscape for gradientascent~\cite{larocca2018quantum}.

-For our case of study, we chose the same entangling Hamiltonian as we used in the Lie-algebraic approach, given in Eq. (\ref{eq:entangling_Hamiltonian}).
+For our case under study, we choose the same entangling Hamiltonian as we used in the Lie algebraic approach given in Eq. (\ref{eq:entangling_Hamiltonian}).
 However, unlike that approach, we interleave the entangling interaction with local single-qudit SU($d$) gates.
 Implementation of this requires another layer of optimization.
-As we do not have access to native Hamiltonians proportional to the Gell-Mann matrices, to implement local qudit gates we can employ local SU($d$) optimal control, as discussed in~\cite{omanakuttan2021quantum}.
-From a practical perspective, this might be implemented directly in the $^3 P_2$ manifold, either through a combination of tensor-light shift and rf-driven Larmor precession similar to ~\cite{omanakuttan2021quantum}, or alternatively through a combination of microwave-driven Rabi oscillations between different hyperfine levels in $^3 P_2$ and rf-driven Larmor procession as in~\cite{anderson2013unitary}.
+As we do not have access to native Hamiltonians proportional to the Gell-Mann matrices, to implement local qudit gates we can employ local SU($d$) optimal control~\cite{omanakuttan2021quantum}.
+From a practical perspective, this might be implemented directly in the $^3 P_2$ manifold, either through a combination of tensor-light shift and rf-driven Larmor precession similar to~\cite{omanakuttan2021quantum}, or alternatively through a combination of microwave-driven Rabi oscillations between different hyperfine levels in $^3 P_2$ and rf-driven Larmor procession as in~\cite{anderson2013unitary}.
 In either case, optimal control can be used to find the relevant experimental waveform that generates the desired local $\mathrm{SU}(d)$ gates.